dimanche 30 novembre 2025

 There are multiple other leads with varying degrees of believability, including verified incidents that involved pet eating (by a white person) but not Haitians.
 We must admit that if a white person can eat a pet, a Haitian might have.
 I can't rule that out, however wacky it sounds or hatefully motivated the debate moment was.

-The fact checks tend to amount to "there have been no credible claims," meaning that nothing has been proven - we can't prosecute the case further, in a metaphorical sense - any reports there may have been, we have to acquit based on lack of solid evidence.
+The fact checks tend to amount to "there have been no credible claims," meaning that nothing has been proven - we can't prosecute the case further, in a metaphorical sense, unless we can find better evidence one way or the other.
+While the burden of proof lies on the claimant for reasons like the Bullshit Asymmetry Principle (aka, less amusingly, Brandolini's Law), absence of evidence is still not evidence of absence.

 Ok.
 Phew.
 We're getting to my point now.